-Condition: Once referred to as “spinal stabilization,” core strengthening refers to building muscles in the torso area, particularly the back and abdominal muscles.
+Condition: Once referred to as “spinal stabilization,” core strengthening refers to building muscles in the torso area, particularly the back, abdominal, and gluteal muscles.

-Background: People who have a weak core are more prone to spinal injuries and back pain.
+Background: People who have weak core muscles are more prone to spinal injuries and back pain.
 These types of injuries can lead to missed time at work.
 Strengthening the core increases pressure inside the abdominal area, which acts as a natural “corset” to protect the spine.

 History and Symptoms: Many spinal injuries respond to core strengthening, especially in people whose spines are relatively unstable or those who have weak muscles.
 Most acute spinal pain can improve dramatically within weeks when a patient follows a program prescribed by a physical medicine and rehabilitation (PM&R) physician.
 PM&R physicians are specifically trained to diagnose and treat musculoskeletal pain and injuries, including back pain.

 Physical Exam: Most patients can perform and benefit from core strengthening.
-However it is important to have a physical exam before starting a program, to ensure there are no underlying issues that should be addressed first.
+However, it is important to have a physical exam before starting a program, to ensure there are no underlying issues that should be addressed first.
 Examination by a PM&R physician is an excellent place for a patient to start with acute or chronic low back pain.
-A thorough history and complete examination of a patient’s posture and spinal position, to better understand their current core condition and how to improve it.
+A thorough history and complete examination of a patient’s posture and spinal position is necessary to better understand their current core condition and how to improve it.

 Rehab Management: If a patient is experiencing severe pain, pain medications are often prescribed before core strengthening.
 At times, a PM&R physician will recommend starting the rehabilitation program with only gentle stretching, and then adding in strengthening exercises when the acute back pain calms down.
 Typically, the strengthening program intensifies over time.
 It’s also important to know that for some people, core strengthening can eliminate pain; for others, it may not, but can help reduce it.
 Pilates and yoga are two forms of exercise a PM&R physician might also recommend for a patient with back pain.
 Core strengthening exercises are a great treatment plan to help keep low back pain at bay and should be continued lifelong!

 Other Resources for Patients and Families: Core strengthening is good for everyone, not just patients with pain.
 The U.S. Department of Health and Human Services has published examples of basic core strengthening exercises to help you get started.